-Among total US non-financial corporate debt outstanding, cash flow-based lending accounts for about 80% of debt by value, of which 50% are corporate bonds and 30% are cash flow loans.
-At the firm level, results are similar in large non-financial firms: among the larger half of public firms, the median share of cash flow-based lending is 83%; among rated firms, the median share is 89%.
+In the aggregate, among total US non-financial corporate debt outstanding, we find that asset-based lending accounts for roughly 20% of debt by value, of which around 7% are mortgages (secured by real estate) and the rest are other asset-based loans (secured by receivable, inventory, equipment, etc.).
+Meanwhile, cash flow-based lending accounts for about 80% of debt by value, of which 50% are corporate bonds and 30% are cash flow-based loans.

+For individual firms, results are similar in large non-financial firms.
+Among the larger half of public firms (by assets), the median share of asset-based lending is 12%, while the median share of cash flow-based lending is 83%.
+Among rated firms, the median share of asset-based lending 8%, while that of cash flow-based lending is 89%.
 In Figure 1 Panel A, we also aggregate up firm-level data and plot the share of cash flow-based and asset-based lending by year among large public non-financial firms: the share of cash flow-based lending is consistently 80% and that of asset-based lending is consistently 20%.